AusBIGG/abis/specification.md

 Each _requirement_ is categorised within one or more "Conformance Classes" which are defined bundles of requrirements.
 Within the NDES, the Conformance Classes form modules which data may conform to individually.

-Each _requirement_ needs to indicate its Conformance Classes by just linking to them.
+Each _requirement_ needs to indicate its Conformance Classes by linking to them.

 #### Contains source notes